Register for the Spring session: April 21-22, 2022

 Utilized nationwide since 1986, the Masonic Model Student Assistance Program (MMSAP) is designed to train school personnel to work as a team to identify the students in their care who they believe are “at risk.”
 The objective is early and effective intervention with those students who demonstrate patterns of behavior that could threaten their success in school.
 An at-risk situation could be a chemical dependency, depression, or suicidal thoughts and tendencies, etc.

-In Oregon, MMSAP is a FREE three-day session, sponsored by our Masonic Family that welcomes K-12 educators in Core teams of 5-7 members (administrators, teachers, school nurses, guidance counselors, etc.) The intensive training involves practice sessions designed to simulate real events.
+In Oregon, MMSAP is a FREE training for educators, sponsored by the Oregon Masonic Family that welcomes Core teams of 5-7 members (administrators, teachers, school nurses, guidance counselors, etc. from K-12 schools).
+The intensive training involves practice sessions designed to simulate real events.
 Comprehensive programming covers prevention, identification and assessment, intervention, treatment, and aftercare.